 Copyight © 2002 Sylvan Zaft.
-This is the 16th chapter of Esperanto: A Language for the Global Village.
+Here is the sixteenth chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is firstname.lastname@example.org
+For any other use, including publication, you must first get permission.

 There is one feature of Esperanto which creates a considerable learning load for many students.
 They have to spend some time practicing the use of the ending –n which is often referred to as “the accusative ending.”

 The –n ending has three uses in Esperanto.